domum-social/mastodon-additions/README.md

 The `components/` directory contains React/TypeScript component overrides:
 - `link_footer.tsx` - Custom footer component with additional links

+**NOTE** this relies on our front end handling content for `/learn` outside mastodon in our case https://github.com/domum-social/docs

 ### Dockerfiles

 - `Dockerfile` - Production Dockerfile with asset precompilation